SHARE: Optimizing Secure Hub Allocation and Routing Efficiency in Payment Channel Networks: Security Analysis

-Table \ref{notation} presents the main notations used in the formalization protocols, which follow the specification in Ref. \cite{Canetti2001}.
-We formalize the SHARE protocol as $\textbf{Prot}_{SHARE}$ in Algorithm \ref{SplicerProtocol}.
-We first assume two ideal functionalities on which $\textbf{Prot}_{SHARE}$ depends. (i) It involves an attested execution in TEE, i.e., relies on an ideal functionality $\mathcal{G}_{\rm{att}}$ first defined by Pass \textit{et al.}\footnote{Ref. ``Formal Abstractions for Attested Execution Secure Processors" (EUROCRYPT 2017).} (see Algorithm \ref{Gatt}). (ii) A blockchain ideal functionality $\mathcal{F}_{\rm{bc}}$ (Algorithm \ref{FB}).
+Table \ref{notation} summarizes the notation used in the protocol formalization, which follows Canetti's UC framework \cite{Canetti2001}.
+We formalize SHARE as $\textbf{Prot}_{SHARE}$ in Algorithm \ref{SHAREProtocol}.
+The protocol is defined in a hybrid model with two ideal functionalities: (i) the attested-execution functionality $\mathcal{G}_{\rm{att}}$ of Pass \textit{et al.}\footnote{``Formal Abstractions for Attested Execution Secure Processors" (EUROCRYPT 2017); see Algorithm \ref{Gatt}.}, and (ii) the blockchain functionality $\mathcal{F}_{\rm{bc}}$ in Algorithm \ref{FB}.